aosabook/500lines/template-engine/template-engine.markdown

 ```
 <!-- [[[end]]] -->

-* a method to add a section, which is a piece of code managed by another
+`add_section` is managed by another CodeBuilder object.
+This lets us
-  CodeBuilder object.
-This lets us keep a reference to a place in the code,
+keep a reference to a place in the code, and add text to it later.
+The
-  and add text to it later.
-The self.code list is mostly a list of strings,
+`self.code` list is mostly a list of strings, but will also hold references to
-  but will also hold references to these sections:
+these sections:

 <!-- [[[cog include("templite.py", first="def add_section", numblanks=1, dedent=False) ]]] -->
 ```